LucasRosinelli/Rate/README.md

 Clone the project
 ```

-Open the solution file in Visual Studio 2017
+Open the solution file in Visual Studio 2017.

 Set LucasRosinelli.Rate.Api as your startup project and press "IIS Express" button.
-The API will run on
+The API will run on:

 ```
 http://localhost:50635/